bananos/mamp-buildout/README.md

 Works on OSX 10.7.3 / Xcode 4.3 / llvm-gcc-4.2
 Works on OSX 10.7.4 / Xcode 4.4.1 / llvm-gcc-4.2
 Works on OSX 10.7.5 / Xcode 4.5.1 / llvm-gcc-4.2
+Works on OSX 10.7.5 / Xcode 4.6 / llvm-gcc-4.2

 Installation
 -------------

 ### Prerequisites

-1. Make sure you have Xcode installed, otherwise all compilation stuff will fail.
+1. Make sure you have latest Xcode installed, otherwise all compilation stuff will fail.
 2. At least Python 2.6 is installed (python2.7 is recommended)
 3. Make sure a set of following links is still valid